a-laughlin/a-laughlin.github.io/_posts/2025-06-18-how-quantify-engineering-efficiency-savings.md

 hours_lost_1yr_solved =
-  prototype the solution and repeat the calcs above if prototyping needs justification, estimate the hours here
+  prototype the solution and repeat the calcs above
+  If you don't yet have a culture of experimentation (i.e., even prototyping a solution needs justification), estimate the hours here.

 maintenance_hours_1yr =
   estimated developer hours to maintain the current implementation per year